freenas/freenas-docs/userguide/system.rst

   request assistance in diagnosing a performance bottleneck.

 * **Environment:** use the drop-down menu to indicate the role of the affected system.
-Choices are "Production", "Staging", "Test", "Prototyping", or "Initial Deployment/Setup".
+Choices are *Production*, *Staging*, *Test*, *Prototyping*, or *Initial Deployment/Setup*.

 * **Criticality:** use the drop-down menu to indicate the critical level.
-Choices are "Inquiry", "Loss of Functionality", or "Total Down".
+Choices are *Inquiry*, *Loss of Functionality*, or *Total Down*.

 * **Attach Debug Info:** it is recommended to leave this box checked so that an overview of the system's hardware and configuration is automatically generated and included with the ticket.

-* **Subject:** input a descriptive title for the ticket.
+* **Subject:** enter a descriptive title for the ticket.

-* **Description:** input a 1 to 3 paragraph summary of the issue that describes the problem, and if applicable, what steps one can do to reproduce it.
+* **Description:** enter a one- to three-paragraph summary of the issue that describes the problem, and if applicable, what steps can be taken to reproduce it.

 * **Attachments:** this is the only optional field.
 It is useful for including configuration files or screenshots of any errors or tracebacks.

-Once you have finished completing the fields, click the "Submit" button to generate and send the support ticket to iXsystems.
+Once you have finished completing the fields, click the :guilabel:`Submit` button to generate and send the support ticket to iXsystems.
 A pop-up menu will provide a clickable URL so that you can view the status of or add additional information to that support ticket.
 Clicking this URL will prompt you to login, or register a new login, if you are not already logged into the `iXsystems Support page <https://support.ixsystems.com/>`_.